azimuth-cloud/zenith/docs/server.md

 > It is your responsibility to check for the expiry of the wildcard certificate and renew it
 > when required.

-### Using a wildcard certificate from a cert-manager Certificate resource
+### Using a wildcard certificate managed by cert-manager

 If you use one of the
 [supported DNS providers](https://cert-manager.io/docs/configuration/acme/dns01/#supported-dns01-providers),